 Time Management

-Time is a very important factor for everyone involved, from the architects and project owners to the contractors and lenders.
-Construction Managers should have realistic timelines for each phase of the project.
-Not only that but have a mitigation plan in place if there are delays.
+Time management is pivotal in construction, impacting everyone involved from architects and project owners to contractors and lenders.
+Construction Managers are tasked with creating realistic timelines for each phase of the project, ensuring that everything progresses smoothly and efficiently.

 Contract Administration